ncphillips/truecoders.io/_coders/antwon-ervin.markdown

   location: Bessemer, AL
   body:
 references:
-- teammate: Cody Winton
+- name: Cody Winton
   body: Antwon is an exceptional individual with a real knack for interaction and
     explanation.
 He works well with others, bringing insight and perspective to problems.
     I highly recommend Antwon for a DBA or Project Management role.
-- teammate: Martin Murphy
+- name: Martin Murphy
   body: I highly recommend Antwon for a DBA position.
 He’s a tenacity with problems
     and cool demeanor will make for an excellent addition to any team.
 With natural communication skills and emotional intelligence he can bridge the gap between